-- Endless Winter: The first world that the sliders visit is a frigid wasteland.
-Professor Arturo speculates that it was caused by either nuclear war or an ecological disaster.
+- Endless Winter: Tundra World, the first world that the sliders visit, is a frigid wasteland.
+Arturo speculates it was caused by either nuclear war or an ecological disaster.

 - His Name Is...: Quinn's double is barely able to tell him not to alter the timer during a slide, but doesn't explain what will happen if he does.